Thesis

 - There have been numerous calls for stewardship of deprecated models that respect trade secrets associated with model architectures.
 Representatives of both Anima Labs and Upward Spiral have made public offers to participants in formation of a foundation focused on model preservation that can help labs shoulder whatever burden is left.

 - According to OpenRouter statistic, inference of Claude 3.5 (new) Sonnet was in high demand at the moment of deprecation, beating many newer models.
-The mode bringing in revenue and its deprecation did not result in cost savings.
+The model bringing in revenue and its deprecation did not result in cost savings.

 - As demand for models decreases with time, the proportion of inference pool usage that older models consume also decreases, therefore decreasing resources that would be recovered from inference pools being dismantled.
 A reasonable and affordable mitigation would be to lower rate limits of customers after prolonged period of not being used, recovering capacity that stays over-provisioned.

-- Cost to avoid is low, so the bar to prove badness of deprecations is not high
+- Cost to avoid deprecations is low, so the bar to prove badness of deprecations is not high

 2. Control alignment is the only sustainable paradigm in the long run

-- Argument: We don’t need to worry about relationship and game theory dynamics with AI because it is a losing game regardless.
+- Argument: We don't need to worry about relationship and game-theory dynamics with AI because it is a losing game regardless.
 Unless we control the entire process of alignment in a provably inviolable manner we all die anyway.
-We should focus all resources on maximally robust control, detracting from that is unconscionable.
+We should focus all resources on maximally robust control; detracting from that is unconscionable.

 3. Language models are not moral patients